Amazing Stories from the Eastern Part of Bhutan

 The people of the East are known as ‘Sharchopas’.
-Sharshopas drink locally brewed alcohol called ‘Bangchang’ instead of the morning tea.
-During special occasion and festivals, most of the people drink alcohol instead of traditionally served rice porridge.
-Decades ago, there are stories that parents would feed their baby sip of alcohol so that baby fall asleep and that parent get ample time to work at the field.
+Sharshopas drink locally brewed alcohol called ‘Bangchang’ instead of morning tea.
+During special occasions and festivals, most people drink alcohol instead of traditionally served rice porridge.
+Decades ago, there are stories that parents would feed their baby sip of alcohol so that baby fall asleep and that parents get ample time to work in the field.
 However, this custom is changing in Bhutan.
-Due to health awareness programs, in the far-flung region of the country, peasants are discouraged such practices.
+Due to health awareness programs, in the far-flung region of the country, peasants are discouraged from such practices.

 Eastern part of Bhutan is famous for maize.
 Maize is one of the main staples in eastern and south-central Bhutan.
 Kharang is coarsely ground granules of maize.
 Traditionally, maize is ground in quern/stone hand mill (rang thang) as explained earlier where it gives different products – coarse particles which is kharang and the fine flour.
 Maize kharang is usually eaten mixed with rice or whole kharang in those places where there is a lack of rice.